miroi/DIRAC_scripts/local_runs/rug_nl/peregrine_hpc_rug_nl/dirac_runs/test_runs/benchmark_runs/readme.rst

 Results
 -------

-Wall times depending on number of OpenMPI (mpi) and OpenMP (mp) threads are shown in the following Table :ref:`mytable`.
+Wall times depending on number of OpenMPI (mpi) and OpenMP (mp) threads are shown in the following table:

 .. _mytable:
 .. table:: Hybrid OpenMPI(mpi) & OpenMP(mp) calculations performance